github/quote-selection/README.md

 `Quote` will take the currently selected HTML from the specified quote region, convert it to markdown, and create a quoted representation of the selection.

-`insertQuote` will insert the string representation of a selected text into the specified text area field.
+`insert` will insert the string representation of a selected text into the specified text area field.

 ### Preserving Markdown syntax